 Frustrating isn’t it?

-Everybody told you social media is oh-so-important for generating traffic, so you focused so much of your time and effort building a following on Facebook, Twitter, Pinterest, or whatever the flavor of the month is today.
+Everybody told you social media, as well as Google are oh-so-important for generating traffic, so you focused so much of your time and effort building a following on Facebook, Twitter, Pinterest, and SEO or whatever the flavor of the month is today.

-But every time you publish one of your blog posts, these sources don't seem to drive all that much traffic.
-Only a small percentage of the following you've built seems to click-through to your site.
+But every time you publish one of your blog posts, these sources don’t seem to drive traffic.
+Only a small percentage of the following you’ve built seems to click-through to your site.

-If you're disappointed with your results from traditional social media, you should try Flipboard.
+If you’re disappointed with your results from traditional social media, start a Flipboard account.

 What is Flipboard?

-Flipboard is an app and website that allows you to curate content in the forms of an online magazine.
-(Few people know it also has great potential as a source of traffic to your website.
+Flipboard is an app and website that allows you to curate content by having to curate and create magazine.
+(Few people know it also has great potential as a source of blog traffic.
 But more on that later. )

 The reasons Flipboard is preferable to traditional social media are simple.